-- Several of you are proposing to gather data based on #hashtags. - This is a common approach in social science, but to be honest...
-I think it might be an idea that's mostly coming from older social scientists who don't actually use social media very much. - The decision to use a #hashtag instead of just writing out a keyword normally is quite unusual, and may be suggestive of a very specific perspective - in other words, searching for "#vaccine" instead of just "vaccine" might introduce a major bias to your data, because people using the hashtag are more likely to see themselves as campaigners or influencers on this issue. - Note that a search for "vaccine" would also return every instance of "#vaccine", as these are substring searches!
+- A few people suggested gathering data based on #hashtags (although I don't think anyone is actually using this approach in the end). - This is a common approach in social science, but to be honest...
+I think it might be an idea that's mostly coming from researchers who don't actually use social media very much. - The decision by a Twitter user to use a #hashtag instead of just writing out a keyword normally may be suggestive of a very specific perspective in other words, searching for "#vaccine" instead of just "vaccine" might introduce a major bias to your data, because people using the hashtag are more likely to see themselves as campaigners or influencers on this issue. - Note that a search for "vaccine" would also return tweets containing "#vaccine" by default.